mgee-4/walktimizer/README.md

 # walktimizer
-A placeholder for a project I want to make
+A placeholder for a project I want to make to help optimize walking speeds.